For those of us who get stuck in extra interesting thinking loops

 OCD’s Relatives

 Body dysmorphic disorder (BDD)?
 Illness anxiety?
 Body-focused repetitive behaviors (BFRBs) like compulsive skin picking (excoriation), hair pulling (trichotillomania), or nail-biting?
 Intense social anxiety?
-Generalized anxiety?
 Panic attacks?
 Phobias?
 Guess what!
 ERP is still the treatment of choice, with tweaks here and there to fit each one, and a closely related treatment for BFRBs called HRT/ComB.

 Misophonia